Magnusk1234/ElectricPotentialProject/README.md

 - `potentials.py`: Defines different possible boundrary conditions \(V_0(x)\) used in the simulation.
 - `analysis.py`:
 - `plotting.py`: Generates various plots for electric potential and electric field tests.
 Along with plots for analysis of convergence and potential profiles for different N values.
-- `testing.py`: Functions to visually test the correctness of the potential and electric field calculations.
+- `simulation.py`: Functions to simulate the potential and electric field.
+- `testing.py`:

+## Refrences